FR_Math

 History

-FR_Math has been in service since 2000, originally built for graphics transforms on 16 MHz 68k Palm Pilots (it shipped inside Trumpetsoft’s Inkstorm), then ported forward to ARM, x86, MIPS, RISC-V, and various 8/16-bit embedded targets. v2.0.2 is the current release with a full test suite, bit-exact numerical specification, and CI on every push.
+FR_Math has been in service since 2000, originally built for graphics transforms on 16 MHz 68k Palm Pilots (it shipped inside Trumpetsoft’s Inkstorm), then ported forward to ARM, x86, MIPS, RISC-V, and various 8/16-bit embedded targets.
+The current release has a full test suite, bit-exact numerical specification, and CI on every push.

 License